© 2022 GOECO | All rights reserved

 What’s not Included

-Costa Rica is a country that is famous for its lush tropical rainforests and sprawling beaches.
+Costa Rica is a country that is famous for its lush, tropical rainforests and sprawling beaches.
 It is a top destination for ecotourism and many flock to the country to discover its fascinating animal and plant life.
 San José, the capital, is home to nearly half of the country’s population and an array of historical museums.
 The food, culture, customs and crafts found in Costa Rica are a reflection of the various influences from Native Americans, Spaniards and Africans.

 Interns will have an opportunity to choose from several different placement options in the fields of community development, child welfare, women’s issues, healthcare or education.
 Each of the placements will be very demanding, but the work and contribution that interns can make is invaluable.
+It is very important that interns have initiative and flexibility to adapt to a very different country and culture.

 This internship is designed to provide interns with both the practical and professional experience needed for a career in social work or a related field.
 To ensure the best possible experience, interns will have weekly meetings with their supervisors, as well as a final evaluation of the intern’s performance.